YaseiTanuki/Memory-Storage/README.md

 So, I created this site, for easier storing, giving details and viewing your memories.<br/>

 ## Visual
+This site is available online.
+You may want to take a look: memory-storage.netlify.app<br/>
+P/s: I'm using free hosting service (Render), which will automatically spun down after 15 minutes of inactivity.
+Render spins it up again when a new requset come.
+Which mean, the first time you send request (Register, login... etc), it will take sometime.<br/>

 ## Installation
 If you want this site to run locally<br/>